merlos/MapCache/README.md

 * You can to set cache capacity.
 Once the cache is full it will use a LRU (Least Recently Used) algorithm.
 * Get Current cache size
 * Clear existing cache
-* Download a full region of the map
+* Download a full region of the map (experimental)

 What is coming:
+ * Improve documentation
  * Smart predownloading/caching: anticipate tiles that may be needed during network idle
  * Background cache updates downloads
- * Improve documentation

 ## Installation
 MapCache is available through [CocoaPods](https://cocoapods.org).
 To install